Robert Smith (musician): Family

-Smith said his mother Rita "wasn't supposed to have me", which was the reason for the significant age gap between him and his two elder siblings.
-"And once they got me, they didn't like the idea of having an only child, so they had my sister.
-Which is good, because I would have hated not having a younger sister".
-He has described his younger sister Janet as a "piano prodigy" and "the family's musical genius", but said that she was too shy to become a performer herself.

-Janet Smith knew Porl Thompson, the erstwhile "second" guitarist of the Cure, since they were children, and the pair began dating during Thompson's early tenure as lead guitarist for Malice and the Easy Cure.
-As well as having participated in the Crawley Goat Band since around 1973, Janet played keyboards as a member of Cult Hero in 1979, and their older sister Margaret contributed backing vocals to the project.Barbarian, L., Steve Sutherland and Robert Smith.
-Ten Imaginary Years, (1988) Zomba Books; ISBN 0-946391-87-4 Janet, together with Simon Gallup's then-girlfriend Carol (both dressed as schoolgirls), with real-life schoolboys "the Obtainers", sang backing vocals for the Cult Heroes' live performance at the Marquee Club, opening for the Passions in March 1980.
+Smith had an older brother named Richard, an older sister named Margaret, and a younger sister named Janet.
+He has said that he is significantly younger than Richard and Margaret because his mother "wasn't supposed to have" him: "And once [my parents] got me, they didn't like the idea of having an only child, so they had my sister.
+Which is good, because I would have hated not having a younger sister."
+He has described Janet as a "piano prodigy" and "the family's musical genius" who was too shy to become a performer herself.
+As well as participating in the Crawley Goat Band since around 1973, Janet played keyboards for Cult Hero in 1979, to which Margaret contributed backing vocals.Barbarian, L., Steve Sutherland and Robert Smith.
+Ten Imaginary Years, (1988) Zomba Books; ISBN 0-946391-87-4 Janet, together with Simon Gallup's then-girlfriend Carol (both dressed as schoolgirls) with real-life schoolboy band the Obtainers, sang backing vocals for Cult Hero at the Marquee Club as the opening act for the Passions in March 1980.